nvohra0016/nvohra0016.github.io/_portfolio/portfolio-2.md

 Simulation created by the author of this article using deal.ii
 </div>

+A 1D code in MATLAB to solve the Biot's equations is written by the author here [https://github.com/nvohra0016/Biot1D-MATLAB](https://github.com/nvohra0016/Biot1D-MATLAB).
+The documentation has also been provided.

 ## [Tp]: Energy with phase change: Stefan problem
 The classical formulation of the Stefan problem allows one to solve for the domain and temperature of the different phases (eg. ice and water) [3]
 <div align="center">